Skip to main content

 • Must be between 1 and 65535.

-• Should not be a Port already associated with an Endpoint or service.
+• Should not be a port already associated with another Endpoint or service.

 Yes